Great Boston Fire of 1872: Use of explosives

 As the fire spread, citizens asked Mayor William Gaston to authorize the use of gunpowder to blow up buildings in the path of the fire to create a firebreak.
 Mayor Gaston approved the creation of firebreaks and groups of citizens began packing buildings with gunpowder kegs.
 However, the firebreaks were not effective.
 Instead, they caused injury to the citizens involved and the flaming debris from the exploded buildings spread to surrounding buildings.
 Eventually, Damrell had to force citizens to stop using gunpowder.

 Conclusion

 Citizens and firefighters alike worked to stop the fire.
 Along Washington Street, wet blankets and rugs were said to have been used to cover buildings to prevent the fire from spreading to the Old South Meeting House, the church in which the Boston Tea Party was planned.
 Some citizens and firefighters climbed to the roof of the meeting house to put out sparks.
-Most accounts of the fire credit the Kearsarge Engine 3 of Portsmouth, New Hampshire, with saving Old South Meeting House.
 The efforts to save this historic landmark finally halted the fire at the corner of Washington and Milk Streets, around midday on November 10.

 Aftermath

+Fatalities

+A total of 11 firefighters were killed—nine during the fire, with two more later dying from their injuries.
+Three were with the Boston Fire Department, three with Charlestown, two with Cambridge, and one each with Malden, West Roxbury, and Worcester.
+The number of civilians killed is uncertain, "perhaps fifteen".
+Another source states "at least 30 people died, including 12 firefighters."